Candied Pecans

 Instructions

-- Preheat the oven to 350°F and set an oven rack in the middle position.
+- Preheat the oven to 350°F (175°C) and set an oven rack in the middle position.
 Line a baking sheet with parchment paper.

-- In a medium bowl, whisk together the Confectioners' sugar, kosher salt, cayenne pepper, and water.
+- In a medium bowl, whisk together the confectioners' sugar, kosher salt, cayenne pepper, and water.

 - Add the pecans to the sugar mixture and stir until the nuts are evenly coated.